couch-consulting/bayes_insurance_java/README.md

 ## Netica Docu
 * https://www.norsys.com/netica-j/docs/NeticaJ_Man.pdf
 * HTML FIles under "NeticaJ_WIn/NeticaJ_504/docs/javadocs"
+* Free Version of netic only suppports 15 nodes (our initial solution had 17).
+Thus we are not using made up nodes and only the given 14.

 # General TODOS and project plan
 1. Extract all possible nodes + values (possibilities) from CSV Input file [DONE]